Cucumber

 3. Burpless Tendergreen – A very heavy yielder of slender dark green fruits about 10″ long with crisp white flesh.
 Easy to digest.
 Sow in rich warm soil (above 20C) after all danger of frost is past.
 Can be trellised to save space.
 Pick fruits regularly to keep ’em coming.
 58-64 days

-4. Bush (M’s) – New for 2024!
-After few trails, this variety is stable with vines staying super short at one to two feet!
+4. Bush (M’s) – After few trails, this variety is stable with vines staying super short at one to two feet!
 Fruits however are large enough to become slicers! sometimes saw more fruits than vines and was amazed!
 Just have to offer the great variety!
 Pkt…$3.00

 5. Bush Pickle – Another “bush” vine type that takes up less room in the garden.
 Medium green fruits grow to 10-12 cm (4-5″) long, with tapering end.
 An early compact type, suitable for the Prairies.
 Very productive plants.
 Bonus is its short “start-up” season at 45 days.
 Pkt…$3.00